 Wan Chai is one of the oldest neighborhoods in Hong Kong.
 Scattered between monuments of modern architecture are heritage buildings, traditional mom and pop shops, an electric wet market, and plenty of hidden gems.
 It’s one of those rare places that are just as vibrant at night as it is during the day.

-Don’t miss the outdoor market in Wan Chai, the Gresson Street flower market and the Pawn heritage building.
+Don’t miss the outdoor market in Wan Chai, the Gresson Street flower market and the Pawn (now Woo Cheong Tea House) heritage building.

 I don’t typically take many portrait street photography shots, but tucked away down certain alleyways in Wan Chai are some traditional street barbers, locksmiths and watch repair stalls that are manned by experienced craftsmen who would be incredible to capture (with their permission, of course).